Unlicensed Contracting in Pinellas County

 How Pinellas Detectives Set Up the Unlicensed Contractor Sting

-The sting operation worked by having the suspects come out to the scene to discuss a request to perform construction work at the stores.
+The sting operation worked by having the suspects come to the job site to discuss a request to perform construction work at the stores.

-The detectives claim that each of the suspects who were arrested agreed to engage in this illegal contracting work without a license and without pulling a permit.
+The detectives claim that each arrested suspect agreed to engage in this illegal contracting work without a license or pulling a permit.

 Who Was Arrested for Performing Construction Jobs without a License